-Ability to use equity as consideration for acquisitions.
+- Ability to Use Equity as Consideration for Acquisitions.
 The spin-off will provide each of SEACOR and us with enhanced flexibility to use our respective stock as consideration in pursuing certain financial and strategic objectives, including mergers and acquisitions involving other companies or businesses engaged in our respective industries.
-We expect that we will be able to more easily facilitate future strategic transactions with businesses in our industry through the use of our stand-alone stock as consideration.
-We have found that potential targets in our industry are often more interested in receiving stock of a company the value of which is tied directly to the helicopter services business rather than stock of a more diversified company in which value is tied to a number of other businesses in addition to the helicopter services business.
-In addition, SEACOR believes that potential acquisition targets of some of its other businesses would be more interested in pursuing transactions in which they received stock the value of which is not tied, in part, to the helicopter services business.

-- Improved Management Incentive Tools.
+We believe that we will be able to more easily facilitate future strategic transactions with businesses in our industry through the use of our stand-alone stock as consideration.
+Although we have no current plans to engage in a merger or similar transaction with any particular company, we believe that potential targets in our industry are often more interested in receiving stock of a company the value of which is tied directly to the helicopter services business, rather than stock of a more diversified company in which value is tied to a number of other businesses in addition to the helicopter services business.
+Further, SEACOR believes that potential acquisition targets of some of its other businesses would be more interested in pursuing transactions in which they received stock, the value of which is not tied, in part, to the helicopter services business. - Improved Management Incentive Tools.
 We expect to use equity-based incentive awards to compensate current and future employees.
-SEACOR believes that compensation of our employees in the form of SEACOR equity does not serve the desired purpose of incentivizing our employees to maximize our profits because the relative performance and size of SEACOR's other businesses has a significant impact on the value of SEACOR equity-based compensation issued to our employees.
+SEACOR believes that compensation of our employees in the form of SEACOR equity does not serve the desired purpose of incentivizing our employees to maximize our profits because the relative performance and size of SEACOR's other businesses have a significant impact on the value of SEACOR equity-based compensation issued to our employees.
 Following the distribution, appreciation in the value of shares underlying our equity-based awards granted to our employees will no longer be impacted by the performance of SEACOR's other businesses.
 Rather, equity-based incentive awards granted to our employees following the distribution will be tied directly to our performance, providing employees with incentives more closely linked to the achievement of our specific performance objectives.
 This will better align our employee interests with the interests of our stockholders.
 SEACOR also believes that equity-based a strong preference for receiving equity compensation tied solely to our performance.
 We believe that offering equity compensation tied directly to our performance will assist in attracting and retaining qualified personnel, especially in light of the fact that many of our competitors have the ability to provide employees with equity compensation tied directly to the helicopter services business. - Focused Management.
 The separation will allow management of each company to devote its time and attention to the development and implementation of corporate strategies and policies that are based primarily on the specific business characteristics of the respective companies without the need to consider the effect those decisions may have on the other company.
 SEACOR has a limited pool of capital with which to develop its businesses and pursue new projects.
 SEACOR's management spends significant time determining how this capital will be allocated among its businesses.
 An increasing amount of SEACOR's capital has been allocated to us, to the detriment of SEACOR's other businesses, to finance the expansion and modernization of our fleet.
 This has resulted in significant pressure in the allocation of capital among us and SEACOR's other businesses.
 SEACOR's board of directors believes that the spin-off will allow the management of each of us and SEACOR to focus on our and its respective businesses rather than spend significant time resolving the appropriate allocation of capital.